-In Section 5.3 we describe an alternative method of estimating δ^ that relies on the attenuation of the estimated effects of R&D on productivity.
-Armed with estimates of ΔD^ and δ^ , we can assess the fraction of the bunching response that is due to evasion, and estimate the real effect of the policy on R&D investment.
-Additionally, we can implement our model and estimate the structural parameters $(\theta - 1)\varepsilon$ and η .
+In Section 5.3 we describe an alternative method of estimating $\delta^$ that relies on the attenuation of the estimated effects of R&D on productivity.
+Our third strategy relies on estimating a counterfactual value of the non-R&D admin expense-to-sales ratio over the excluded region.
+We discuss these results in Section 5.5.

+Armed with estimates of $\Delta D^$ and $\delta^$ , we can assess the fraction of the bunching response that is due to evasion, and estimate the real effect of the policy on R&D investment.
+Additionally, we can implement our model and estimate the structural parameters $(\theta - 1)\varepsilon$ and $\eta$ .

-12Examples include administrative worker salary, business travel expenses, office equipments, etc.
+&lt;sup>11Examples include administrative worker salary, business travel expenses, office equipments, etc.